 Most part-time courses take place in the evening and/or Saturdays.
 Indicative times and days are set out in each Course Description.

 Undergraduate and Postgraduate courses generally start in September.
-In 2016/17 most will start the week commencing Monday 12 September 2016.
+In 2019/20 most courses will start the week commencing Monday 9 September 2019.

 At the beginning of September students will receive confirmation of the course start date from the school office via email.